muyjohno/HollowKnight.RandomizerMod/README.md

 - Salubra Notches: automatically gives you each Salubra charm notch upon acquiring the required number of charms
 - Lemm Sell All: sell all relics at once to Lemm by talking to him from the right
-- Early Geo: start the game with 300 geo.
+- Early Geo: start the game with between 200 and 600 geo.
-- Jiji Hints: trade a rancid egg for information on which areas contain which items.
-Note that this shop uses a broader area definition than that used for area rando
-- Quirrel Hints: talk to Quirrel at various locations to receive hints.
-You may only receive hints from up to 3 locations per playthrough.
-Specifically:
-	- Black Egg Temple: area locations for Dream Nail, Dream Gate, and Awoken Dream Nail
-	- Lake of Unn: area location for first vertical movement item
-	- Queen's Station: area location for first dash upgrade
-	- Mantis Village: area location for Lumafly Lantern
-	- City of Tears: area locations for Desolate Dive and Descending Dark
-	- Deepnest: area location for second dash upgrade
-	- Crystal Peak: area location for Crystal Heart
-	- Fog Canyon: area location for Isma's Tear
-	- Teacher's Archive:  encounter removed in randomizer
-	- Blue Lake: area location for second vertical movement item
+- Extra Platforms: platforms in various places that prevent softlocks.
+For example, there are several platforms added to Ancient Basin to prevent having to quit-out after checking certain locations without vertical movement.
 - 1.2.2.1 Levers: Restores the larger hitboxes of levers from past patches, allowing them to sometimes be hit from the other side.
 Note that not all levers were fixable.
 Lever skips are never required in logic.
+- Jiji Hints: trade a rancid egg for information on which areas contain which items.
+Hints are given for progression items, in the order that they were intended to be collected.
+Already obtained items are skipped.
+- Note for past versions: Quirrel hints and item depth hints have been disabled indefinitely.

 ## Randomization

 These settings control which items are randomized.
 The first four settings are always on.